MPIfR-BDG/edd_ansible/README.md

 ## Inventories
-All hosts are collected in the inventory file `site.yml` .
+All hosts + global variables for the site are collected in the inventory file `site.yml` .
 You can ping them via the command:
  `$ ansible -i site.yml -m ping all`